STANDARDIZED ASSESSMENT QUESTIONNAIRE

 - Fiscal Year 2003-2004 PDF

-- Current IHSS rates as of June 30, 2009 broken out by county PDF For the most up-to-date IHSS rates, contact the Department of Social Services at 916-651-8848, or your local county Social Services office.
+- Current IHSS rates effective through March 2022, broken out by county PDF For the most up-to-date IHSS rates, contact the Department of Social Services at 916-651-8848, or your local county Social Services office.

 - Developing Supported Living Services: A Guide to Essentials for Service Agencies and Regional Centers PDF